marcoalopez/Python_course/README.md

 ---

-*Copyright © 2023 Marco A. Lopez-Sanchez*
+*Copyright © 2024 Marco A. Lopez-Sanchez*

+> [!WARNING]
-*Information presented on this website and the notebooks is provided without any express or implied warranty and may include technical inaccuracies or typing errors; the author reserve the right to modify or enhance the content of this website as well as the notebooks at any time without previous notice.
+> Information presented on this website and the notebooks is provided without any express or implied warranty and may include technical inaccuracies or typing errors; the author reserve the right to modify or enhance the content of this website as well as the notebooks at any time without previous notice.
 This webpage and the notebooks are not liable for the content of external links.

 *Hosted on GitHub Pages — This website was created with [Typora](https://typora.io/)*